 WordPress comes with a built-in feature that allows you to instruct search engines not to index your site.
-All you need to do is visit Settings » Reading and check the box next to Search Engine Visibility option.
+All you need to do is visit Settings » Reading and check the box next to ‘Search Engine Visibility’.

 When this box is checked, WordPress adds this line to your website’s header:

 WordPress also modifies your site’s robots.txt file and adds a disallow rule to it:

 These lines ask robots (web crawlers or bots) not to index your web pages.
 However, it is totally up to search engines to accept this request or ignore it.
 Even though most search engines respect the request, there is still a chance that some pages or images from your site may get indexed.

 If you want to make it impossible for search engines to index or crawl your website, then you will need to password-protect your WordPress site using Methods 3 or 4.

 Method 2: Asking Search Engines Not to Crawl Individual Pages

 You might want search engines to crawl and index your website, but not include a certain post or specific page in search results pages.

 For this tutorial, we will be using the AIOSEO free version as it includes the SEO Analysis tool.
 There is also a premium version of AIOSEO that offers more features like sitemap tools, redirection manager, schema markup, robots.txt editor, and more.